Do you really need an app for that?

 When you’re out on the water, enjoying the peace and serenity of paddle boarding, this is the last thing you need.

 But there are times when a high-quality app can genuinely improve our overall SUP experience.
-That’s why we wrote this post.
+That’s why we put together a list of the best apps for SUP.
 A good SUP app should include the key features designed to improve your overall experience on the water.